Baseballfan5303/VS-BaseballGameCreator/README.md

 # Content within this Github:
 - A folder containing all the XAML & C# files I used to create the Windows version (Mobile soon).
-- The most important file: !CreatorInfo which details all screens, game directions, caveats, etc.
+- The most important files: !CreatorInfo which details all screens, game directions, caveats, etc. AND the Tutorial Video!
 - More to come!

 # Version History: